MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 ### Self-study
 Each seminar is followed by self-study sessions.
 These are described in detail elsewhere (e.g., [here](02_selfstudy1/readme.md)).
 The goal of each self-study session is to try out the concepts introduced in the seminar on something that is more directly related to the students' own work.

-## Student portfolios
+### Extended course
 In the _extended course_ a student can choose to develop a portfolio of work.
+This adds around 30 hours to the _basic course_.
+Many students may have already been developing a portfolio anyway through other courses, and so the content they develop here can be added to that.

+The portfolio can be developed on any platform that the student likes.
+We anticipate anything from Twitter to YouTube, Instagram, or LinkedIn.
+The important thing is that the students apply what they have learned during the course to that portfolio.
+- The choice of platform(s) should be driven by the communications strategy that they develop in [self-study 4](../08_selfstudy4/readme.md)

 ## Using the course as part of a PhD study program